dsc-courses/dsc106-2025-wi/labs/lab06/index.md

 because it’s introducing the core technical material around data visualization.
-A robust understanding of these concepts will be invaluable as you work on your final projects, so spending time practicing them for the lab will be time will spent.
+A robust understanding of these concepts will be invaluable as you work on your final projects, so spending time practicing them for the lab will be time well spent.

 ## Step 0: Setting up